Self-Help Resources

 Tragically, sexual assault is a widespread and systemic issue on all college campuses.
 Being informed is empowering and enables you to be a resource to friends and colleagues.
 Everyone has the right to live and learn at WSU, free of violence or the threat of violence.

 If you or someone you know has been sexually assaulted, it's never too late to get help.
-WSU resources include Police (313 577-2222), CAPS, and the WSU Title IX Office.
-For a non-WSU resource, call 800.656.HOPE (4673) or visit online.rainn.org to chat anonymously one-on-one with a trained staff member.
+WSU resources include the Office of Sexual Violence Awareness and Prevention, the WSU Police Department (313) 577-2222, and Counseling and Psychological Services (CAPS).
+Non-campus resources include RAINN National Sexual Assault Hotline or call (800) 656-HOPE (4673) to chat anonymously one-on-one with a trained staff member.

 Reporting Discrimination and Harassment

 Wayne State is committed to providing an environment that allows all students to thrive.
-Information about reporting incidents of bias, discrimination, harassment or retaliation based on race, color, religion, age, national origin, sex, gender, gender identity, sexual orientation, veteran status, height, weight, marital status, disability or genetic information can be found here.
+Information about reporting incidents of bias, discrimination, harassment or retaliation based on race, color, religion, age, national origin, sex, gender, gender identity, sexual orientation, veteran status, height, weight, marital status, disability or genetic information can be reported to the Office of Inclusive Excellence.

 Psychology Today